-With all of the sites on the internet where you can take free courses and learn about anything your heart desires, there is no excuse to not take advantage of the opportunity to exercise your brain.
+In fact, there are many sites on the internet with open courseware where you can take free courses and learn about anything your heart desires.

 Kahn Academy’s motto is “a free, world-class education for anyone, anywhere”.
-Kahn Academy is one of my favorite go-to websites, and I utilized it’s free learning tools when I homeschooled my children.
+One of my favorite go-to websites is Kahn Academy.
+I homeschooled 2 of my children and regularly relied on their free subject matter.
 The courses are structured around short lectures in the form of Youtube videos.
 Founder and educator Salman Khan’s strong suit is Math.
-Therefore, much of the site is geared towards that subject.
-However, there are other subjects to immerse yourself in, such as science, arts and humanities, and economics and finance.
+Therefore, Math is a major focus on the site.
+However, Kahn Academy offers many other subjects to immerse yourself in.
+You’ll find offerings in science, arts and humanities, plus economics and finance.
 It’s not uncommon to see comments on the site from retirees who finally have the time to explore and master subjects that have always interested them.

 Udemy is an online learning and teaching marketplace with over 55,000 courses and 15 million students.
 Type “free courses” in Udemy’s search box to pull up a list of available courses such as Kindle Secrets: How I Wrote a Best Selling eBook In 72 hours, Work From Home: The Amazon FBA MasterPlan, and 7 Scientifically Proven Steps to Increase Your Influence.
 As Udemy says, “Learn anything, on your schedule.